in Latin American, Caribbean, and U.S. Latino Studies (LACS)

 We offer semester-length, summer, and winter-session course options, both in-person and online!
 Click here to search our current, previous, and upcoming schedule of classes.
 Most classes are in English.

-A great benefit of LACS is that many of our course are cross-listed with other departments such as Anthropology, Africana Studies, Political Science, Women's, Gender, and Sexuality Studies, to name a few!
-For example, your instructor may be faculty in the Sociology Department, but a class you are enrolled in that is preapproved to be cross-listed with LACS, counts towards your graduation requirements in LACS.
+A great benefit of LACS is that many of our courses are cross-listed with other departments such as Anthropology, Africana Studies, Political Science, Women's, Gender, and Sexuality Studies, to name a few!
+For example, your instructor may be faculty in the Sociology Department, but a class you are enrolled in that is preapproved to be cross-listed with LACS (with the prefix of ALCS in the course title), and therefore automatically counts towards your graduation requirements as a LACS major or minor.